rlite/rlite/README.md

 ## 8. Development workflow
-The *rlite* project defines a verfication workflow that should be followed by developers after any modification to the software.
+The *rlite* project defines a verfication workflow that developers should follow after performing any modification to the software.

 ![Development and verification workflow](https://bitbucket.org/vmaffione/rina-images/downloads/verification-workflow-rlite.png)